mehulagg/gitlab/doc/api/usage_data.md

 ...
 ```

-## UsageDataQueries API
+## Export Usage Ping SQL queries

-The UsageDataQueries API, associated with [Usage Ping](../development/usage_ping/index.md), is available only for
-the use of GitLab instance [Administrator](../user/permissions.md) users.
+This action is available only for the GitLab instance [Administrator](../user/permissions.md) users.

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/57016) in GitLab 13.11.
 > - [Deployed behind a feature flag](../user/feature_flags.md), disabled by default.

-Return all of the raw SQL queries used to compute usage ping.
+Return all of the raw SQL queries used to compute Usage Ping.

 ```plaintext
 GET /usage_data/queries